 Despite his imposing appearance and immense strength, cultivated from years growing up on a Soviet collective farm, Piotr is characterized by his kind soul and love for painting.
 He may be a physical threat and reliable tank for the X-Men in battle, but violence is frequently his last resort in any given situation — which sometimes works against him.

 He's also notable for his extensive relationships among the X-Men.
-His younger sister, Illyana Rasputin, became the demonic sorceress Magik, while his longtime (on-off) love interest is fan favorite —and eventual leader of the X-Men— Kitty Pryde.
-And that's not even mentioning his friendship with Wolverine, with whom he'd become the trope maker for the so-called "fastball special."
+His younger sister, Illyana Rasputin, became the demonic sorceress Magik, while his longtime (on-off) love interest is fan favorite — and eventual leader of the X-Men — Kitty Pryde.
+And that's not even mentioning his friendship with Wolverine, with whom he'd become the Trope Maker and Trope Namer for the so-called Fastball Special.
 He has a spanning network of relationships among the X-Men's rogues as well, having followed Magneto for a time as one of his Acolytes and having a supervillain older brother, Mikhail Rasputin.

 As a longtime X-Man, Colossus has appeared frequently in other media.
 Most notably, he's appeared throughout the X-Men Film Series since its inception — primarily portrayed by Daniel Cudmore in the original trilogy, while Andre Tricoteux & Stefan Kapičić share the role note in 2016's Deadpool and its 2018 sequel, Deadpool 2.

-Colossus has also appeared in just about every cartoon series featuring the X-Men, voiced by a variety of well-known voice actors like Nolan North and Tom Kenny, as well as (non-speaking) appearances on the X-Men anime.
+Colossus has also appeared in just about every cartoon series featuring the X-Men, voiced by a variety of well-known voice actors like Nolan North and Tom Kenny, as well as (non-speaking) appearances in Marvel Anime: X-Men.

 - Arch-Enemy: Mikhail Rasputin, Mr. Sinister and Proteus are his three most recurring and dangerous foes.

-- As Long as It Sounds Foreign: Marginal example, "Piotr" is the polish version of Peter, due to being russian his name should be spelt "Pyotr"
+- As Long as It Sounds Foreign: A marginal example — "Piotr" is the Polish version of Peter.
+Due to being Russian, his name should be spelt "Pyotr".

 - Bash Brothers: Most long-runningly with Wolverine, though he has also been half of this with Deadpool and Exodus.